Writing Resources: No Plot? No Problem!

 “That [we] were undertalented goofballs who had no business flailing around at the serious endeavor of novel writing was pretty clear.
 We hadn’t taken any creative writing courses in college, or read any how-to books on story or craft.
 And our combined post-elementary-school fiction output would have fit comfortably on a Post-it Note.” — Chris Baty, No Plot?
 No Problem!

-Despite their lack of talent and experience and despite the fact that more than half of the original crew went overboard, Chris Baty and his friends had unlocked one of the secrets of novel writing, and with that treasure in hand, Chris went on to found one of the most beloved and exciting writing events in the world.
+Despite their lack of talent and experience, and despite the fact that more than half of the original crew went overboard, Chris Baty and his friends had unlocked one of the secrets of novel writing, and with that treasure in hand, Chris went on to found one of the most beloved and exciting writing events in the world.

 National Novel Writing Month

 Today, National Novel Writing Month (NaNoWriMo) takes place every November.
 In 2007, the event’s ninth year, over 100,000 participants signed up from all around the world, and over 15,000 reported that they finished their novels.
+By 2010, over 200,000 people were participating, and the numbers continue to grow.

 Some NaNos (that’s what participants are called) have even gotten book deals and published novels they wrote for NaNoWriMo.
 Others found that writing a book wasn’t as hard as they thought and went on to pursue a career in writing.
 A few discovered that writing a novel wasn’t the dream they thought it was and moved on to other endeavors.